-Fibromyalgia predominantly affects women is estimated to affect 1 in 100 people.
+Fibromyalgia predominantly affects women and is estimated to affect 1 in 100 people.

-There’s no cure as yet for fibromyalgia, but there are ways of managing your symptoms.
+There is no cure as yet for fibromyalgia, but there are ways of managing the symptoms.
 Dr Peter Browne will be able to suggest treatments and therapies to tackle specific aspects of the condition.